emiltj/cds-visual-exam/assignment_6/README.md

 <em> Original paintings classification report </em>

-As can be seen in the classification report when predicting the original paintings (top), the classifier is able with an macro average F1-score of .94 - in other words performing reasonably well.
+As can be seen in the classification report when predicting the original paintings, the classifier is able with an macro average F1-score of .94 - in other words performing reasonably well.
 This was expected, given F1-scores of approx. .32 when classifying between 10 artists in assignment 5.

 <br/>